my-other-github-account/llm-humaneval-benchmarks/README.md

 # OSS Language Model Programming Evaluations Using the HumanEval+ Python Benchmark

-This Python program is designed to evaluate language models pulled from the HuggingFace Model Hub, running them against the standardized Python coding benchmark, HumanEval+.
-The tool interacts with these models via the text-generation-webui API, which serves as the interface for model interaction and generation of Python code completions.
+This repo is designed to evaluate OSS language models pulled from the HuggingFace Model Hub by running them against the standardized Python coding benchmark HumanEval+.
+The tool interacts with these models via the oogabooga text-generation-webui API, which serves as the interface for model interaction and generation of Python code completions.

 ## Functionality